thcopeland/attyr/README.md

 sudo apt install automake libtool
 ```

-You'll also probably want a fast terminal emulator that supports [truecolor](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit) and Unicode. `gnome-terminal` is a good candidate, and is preinstalled on Ubuntu.
-I believe `xterm` also works.
+You'll also probably want a fast terminal emulator that supports [truecolor](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit) and Unicode. `gnome-terminal` is a good candidate, and is preinstalled on Ubuntu. `xterm` also works.

 However, the best terminal emulator for ATTYR is [Alacritty](https://github.com/alacritty/alacritty), "the fastest terminal emulator in existence".
-ATTYR is fast, and quite often, the biggest bottleneck is actually the terminal.
+ATTYR is fast, and often the biggest bottleneck is actually the terminal.
 ATTYR runs several times as faster on Alacritty as `gnome-terminal`.
 At the time of writing, however, the Alacritty Snap package is broken, so you'll have to build Alacritty from source.
 (When running the ATTYR samples, you may notice that Alacritty renders Unicode LOW HALF BLOCK characters incorrectly, see [here](https://github.com/alacritty/alacritty/issues/2500) for a fix).

 ## Installation